DavidKilty/Project5/README.md

  Night Spot leverages several libraries and tools to provide its functionality.
 Django serves as the core backend framework, providing robust tools for handling user authentication, data models, and routing.
 For payments, the Stripe Python SDK is used to manage secure payment processing, while the Brevo (formerly Sendinblue) API handles the newsletter subscription feature.

  On the front-end, Bootstrap ensures that the UI is responsive and user-friendly across devices.
 Other libraries include Django’s message framework for user notifications, as well as the requests library for making API calls to external services.
 These libraries help Night Spot function smoothly, offering a secure and pleasant user experience.

+## E-commerce Business Model

+### Revenue Model:
+ Night Spot operates on a peer-to-peer transaction basis, in the future real world I would implement charging a service fee on each successful ticket sale through Stripe.
+This fee ensures the platform remains sustainable and supports future development.

+### Target Audience:
+ Night Spot caters to individuals looking to buy or sell secondhand tickets for nightlife events or offer guest list spots to clubs.
+The platform is built for both casual event-goers and sellers with spare tickets.

+### Transaction Model:
+ Users can list tickets for sale, with buyers purchasing directly through a secure checkout system integrated with Stripe.
+Ticket listings are managed by the seller, and the transaction is completed directly on the platform.
+The donation option also allows sellers to offer tickets for 1 EUR as a minimal charge.